-You will have an appointment to check on the progress of your recovery.
-This is usually carried out by the practice nurse at your GP surgery.
+You will have an appointment with the practice nurse at your local GP surgery to check on the progress of your recovery.
 The bandage will be removed, the wound will be cleaned and any sutures removed (if applicable).
 A light dressing will be applied to cover your wound.
 You should no longer need a bandage at this stage.
 You can now get your foot wet, providing the wound has healed satisfactorily.
-You should no longer need to use the crutches but you will need to continue to wear the special shoes for a further 4 weeks.
+You should no longer need to use the crutches and you can dispense with the special shoe and try to get back in to a training shoe as soon as you feel able to.
 You can gradually increase your level of activity gently.
 You will still need to rest between your activities.

-Between 2 - 6 weeks after surgery
+Between 2-6 weeks after surgery

 - The wound should be healing - Your foot will still be quite swollen, especially at the end of the day and this is quite normal at this stage - Your foot will still be quite painful, particularly around the joint and movement will be uncomfortable.
 Again this is quite normal - Some redness is to be expected at this stage.
-Sometimes the colouration comes and goes (for example, it may appear more red after a shower) - You will need a review appointment at 6 weeks which is normally at the Royal Infirmary of Edinburgh (RIE).
-We may take an x-ray - You can stop wearing your special shoe at six weeks after the surgery - Work You may return to work after 6 weeks but may need longer if you have an active job.
-For certain jobs, this could be an unrealistic expectation - Driving Allow six weeks before returning to driving and check with your insurance company - Sports Whilst normal activity will be resumed, sport should be avoided until 12 weeks after surgery.
+Sometimes the colouration comes and goes (for example, it may appear more red after a shower) - You will need a review appointment at 12 weeks which is normally at the Royal Infirmary of Edinburgh (RIE). - Work You may return to work after 2-4 weeks but may need longer if you have an active job.
+For certain jobs, this could be an unrealistic expectation - Driving allow 4 weeks before returning to driving and check with your insurance company - Sports Whilst normal activity will be resumed, sport should be avoided until 12 weeks after surgery.